Disney-DeSantis war of words heats up at annual meeting

 But the DeSantis-appointed supervisors said last week at the second meeting of the revamped board that their predecessors had pulled a fast one on them by passing restrictive covenants that strip the new board of most of its powers.

+Disney has said all agreements were above board and took place in public.

-DeSantis on Monday asked Florida’s chief inspector general to launch an investigation into the actions of the previous board.
+DeSantis on Monday asked Florida's chief inspector general, with help from the Florida Department of Law Enforcement, to launch an investigation into the actions of the previous board.

-“Any legal or ethical violations should be referred to the appropriate authorities,” DeSantis said in a letter to chief inspector general.
+DeSantis said in a letter to chief inspector general that any legal or ethical violations should be referred to “the appropriate authorities.”

 “Disney is again fighting to keep its special corporate benefits and dodge Florida law,” DeSantis spokesman Jeremy Redfern said in an email.
 “We are not going to let that happen.
 As Governor DeSantis recently said, ‘You ain’t seen nothing yet.’”